 Written by Henry A. Stiene, M.D.

-Perineural Injection Therapy (PIT) is a proven safe, effective treatment for patients who may not be candidates for joint replacement surgery or biologic options such as stem cell injections or PRP.
+Perineural Injection Therapy (PIT) is a proven safe, effective treatment for patients who may not be candidates for joint replacement surgery or biologic options.
 Perineural injection therapy treats inflamed and injured nerves.
 Chronic nerve pain is often due to trauma, arthritis, sports, overuse, occupational, and surgical injuries.